-Upon completion of this offering, our board of directors will consist of directors, of whom will satisfy the independence requirements of the Exchange Act and listing standards.

-Our certificate of incorporation provides that the terms of office of the directors are one year from the time of their election until the next annual meeting of shareholders or until their successors are duly elected and qualified.
+In connection with this offering, we will enter into a stockholders agreement with Energy Capital Partners.
+Pursuant to the stockholders agreement, our board of directors will initially consist of ten directors, six of which are to be designated by Energy Capital Partners.
+See "Certain Relationships and Related Party Transactions - Stockholders Agreement."
+We intend to appoint Alan E. Douglas and Jack B. Moore as independent directors effective as of the date our common stock is listed on the NYSE.
+In making such appointments, our board of directors will review the independence of our directors using the independence requirements of the Exchange Act and NYSE listing standards.
+Our bylaws provide that the terms of office of the directors are one year from the time of their election until the next annual meeting of shareholders or until their successors are duly elected and qualified.

-Our certificate of incorporation provides that the authorized number of directors will generally be not less than nor more than , and the exact number of directors will be fixed from time to time exclusively by the board of directors pursuant to a resolution adopted by a majority of the whole board.
+Our certificate of incorporation provides that the authorized number of directors will, subject to the provisions of the stockholders agreement, be fixed from time to time by the board of directors pursuant to a resolution adopted by a majority of the whole board.
 In addition, our certificate of incorporation and our bylaws provide that, in general, vacancies on the board may be filled by a majority of directors in office, although less than a quorum.